 The key to understanding this strategy you should focus on the word “deferral” and then visualize the original deferred gain and the growth on that gain in separate buckets.

 According to the latest IRS guidance, the program works like this: Assume you recognize a $1,000,000 profit (gain) on the sale of a business, investment property, or stock sale.
 You are given a 180 day window from the date of the sale to invest a portion of, or the entire amount of the gain in an Opportunity Zone fund.
 By doing this, you can postpone or defer paying taxes on that invested gain until 2026.
-If you hold the Opportunity Zone fund shares to 2026, your deferred gain is reduced by 10%, to $900,000.
-In year 2026, the deferral on the original gain ends and you will have to pay capital gain taxes on the $900,000 deferred gain.
+At year-end 2026, the deferral on the original gain ends and you will have to pay capital gain taxes on the $900,000 deferred gain in 2027.
 That’s bucket number one.

 Bucket number two is much more interesting.
 While the deferral and reduction in gain is a nice benefit, the real economic benefit of the Opportunity Zone program kicks in if you hold the Opportunity Zone fund shares for at least 10 years.
 If, for example, your original Opportunity Zone fund investment value grows from $1,000,000 to $3,000,000 after a 10 year hold; there will be no depreciation recapture and you will owe NO taxes on the $2,000,000 additional gain when the Opportunity Zone fund is liquidated.